teamplify/teamplify-runner/README.md

 ```

 Important: after the installation, please exit the terminal and open it again.
-This will force the terminal to update its path configuration, so that command
+This will force the terminal to update its path configuration so that command
-line tools later installed with `pip3` could be found in path.
+line tools installed with `pip3` later will be able to be found in path.

 ### Hardware